 If your Mac starts seeing an unexpected ‘question mark’ icon appearing on the screen as soon as you launch the machine or when it starts from a startup disk item other than the one you’ve specified in the preferences.
 You might need to clear NVRAM, to fix these types of issues.
 You ask why?
 Because your NVRAM holds all these settings on your Mac.
 It consists of all the crucial info about booting, device configuration & other permanent components.

 The Apple Support page, explains, NVRAM (Non-volatile Random Access Memory) is a small amount of memory that your Mac machine uses to store certain types of key settings.
 These include sound, speaker, display, startup disk, backlight levels, location services state, time zone, recent kernel panic info & other more settings.
-Most of the Mac users, don’t think much about their Non Volatile RAM, but it works hard anyway, keeping track of all the aforementioned details that affect the overall functioning of the system.
+Most Mac users, don’t think much about their Non Volatile RAM, but it works hard anyway, keeping track of all the aforementioned details that affect the overall functioning of the system.

 When Should You Reset NVRAM?

 Despite a widely held misconception, resetting NVRAM on MacBook Pro might not significantly speed up your machine.
-But doing so would help you troubleshoot your Mac’s sluggish behaviorwhenever you’re facing issues with settings stored in the NVRAM, such as audio settings, display settings or boot disc locations.
+But doing so would help you troubleshoot your Mac’s sluggish behavior whenever you’re facing issues with settings stored in the NVRAM, such as audio settings, display settings, or boot disc locations.
 In certain scenarios, resetting NVRAM also helps in resolving kernel panics.

 Why Should You Reset NVRAM MacBook?

-If you are experiencing issues with your Mac’s speaker volume, screen resolution, system time, startup disk & you can’t really find an ideal way to fix the issues, the last resort is to reset NVRAM.
+If you are experiencing issues with your Mac’s speaker volume, screen resolution, system time, and startup disk & you can’t really find an ideal way to fix the issues, the last resort is to reset NVRAM.